 We encourage you to add multiple photos that show different individuals, parts, angles, or behaviors of the species as well as photos illustrating different individuals seen while you are out birding.
 However, multiple images should illustrate differences and not be nearly identical frames from the same burst of shots.

-In the checklist view, media will sort in the order in which they finish uploading.
-If the order of media in your checklist is important to you, make sure to upload files sequentially.
+Note that in the checklist view, media will sort in the order in which they finish uploading, which is not necessarily the order that you drop them in.
+If the order of media in your checklist is important to you, make sure to upload files sequentially and wait for upload to finish on each.

-Currently each media asset must be uploaded to only one species.
-Use the Additional Species field to tag other species present in the media.
-An additional species can only be selected if it is also reported on the checklist to which you’re uploading media.
+Each media asset must be uploaded to only one species, but you can use the Additional Species field in Manage Media to tag other species present in the media.
+Note that an additional species can only be selected if it is also reported on the checklist to which you’re uploading media.
 If you have photos emphasizing different species in the group, upload these to different species as you see fit.
-Uploading identical photographs to two or more different species is not encouraged.
+Uploading identical photographs or recordings to two or more different species is not encouraged.